 The <head lang=en> line tells the browser that the following lines are the head of the document, until we encounter </head> which ends the head.
-It also says that this document is presented in English.
+It also says that this document is presented in the English language.

 The <meta charset=utf-8 /> line tells the browser that the character set used with this document is UTF-8.
 UTF-8 stands for UCS Transformation Format, 8 bit.
-It is the currently accepted standard.
+It is currently the most-used standard, and is the default that is assumed if you do not specify anything.